How to Glue Plexiglass Together (The Right Way)

 As a result, they must be as flat as possible to prevent the acrylic from softening and forming a chemical link with each other.

-Make sure the edges are precisely smooth and square using routers or light sandpaper.
+Using routers or light sandpaper, make sure the edges are precisely smooth and square.
 While sanding the edges to make them round is okay, avoid doing so.

 A highly smooth surface is difficult to join; therefore, make sure the surfaces are bonded together, sanded gently, and not shining.